 Comments on Premises 2-4

 Our natural language uses the word ‘true’ as a description of something: true statements, true sentences, true beliefs, true intentions, and so on.
 So it seems plausible that if there are necessary truths then there exist entities that have the property of being true.
 Perhaps there can be, as Alexius Meinong (1853-1920) thought, non-existent things with properties.
 But surely it makes more sense to claim that only things that exist can bear properties.
 It also makes sense that entities that are necessarily true would have to exist necessarily.
 Alexander Pruss and Joshua Rasmussen, in their book Necessary Existence (Oxford, 2018), sum up these points nicely: “Consider the truth that 2+2=4.
 It’s necessarily true.
 But something can’t be true unless it exists.
 So anything that is necessarily true exists necessarily.
 So the object, the truth that 2+2=4, exists necessarily” (127).
 However, we might adopt the deflationary theory of truth and claim truth is not a property at all (for an overview of the theory with a list of objections, go here).
-But if we accept that truth is a property then we quickly discover one popular yet controversial candidate for truth-bearers in the philosophical community: propositions.
+But if we accept that truth is a property then we quickly discover one popular candidate for truth-bearers in the philosophical community: propositions.

 “And just as there cannot be thoughts without a thinker, ideas (which are nothing but materials for thinking) cannot exist apart from the minds that have them.
 But then what better explanation could there be for the orderly arrangement of ideas than the mental activity of thinkers?
 The obvious conclusion to be drawn here is that the things properly said to be true or false (propositions) actually result from mental activity – from the joining or separating of ideas….Thus it follows straight away that propositions are mental effects.
-For propositions have parts, those parts and best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
-(See Beyond the Control of God, ed.
+For propositions have parts, those parts are best construed as ideas, and their being properly related (that is “fitted into” truth claims) requires a mental arranger.”
+(See Beyond the Control of God?, ed.
 Gould, 58)

 Comments on Premises 6 and 7